Nigeria: Nnamdi Kanu Waives Defence in Terrorism Trial, Judge Cautions

 Mr Kanu, who is being tried for his violence-inciting campaigns for the independence of Nigeria's South-east and parts of neighbouring states as Biafra, said there was no valid charge against him in the first place, rendering his defence unnecessary.

+"There is no extant law in this country upon which the prosecution can predicate the charges against me.
+If there's any, let my Lord read it out to me.
+So, I should not enter any defence in a charge that does not exist under any law in Nigeria," Mr Kanu said.

+Under Nigeria's criminal procedure, a defendant can only enter a defence or waive his defence after the prosecution has closed its case and the defendant's no case submission has been dismissed.

-The dual citizen of Nigeria and the United Kingdom said he was being subjected to unlawful trial.
+The dual citizen of Nigeria and the United Kingdom maintained he was being "detained under a fraudulent charge", which he claimed, "the Supreme Court has said it ought not to be."

-The judge cautioned him about the implication of his decision and urged him to consult with experts.
+He urged the judge to release him immediately or grant him bail on grounds of ill health.

+His decision not to enter a defence is his first major legal step he has taken yet in the terrorism trial since taking over his own defence after suddenly sacking his lawyers last Thursday.

 One week of shifts

-Mr Kanu's decision waving away the court's call to enter his defence, after the prosecution closed its case with five witnesses in June, is the latest in a string of surprises the IPOB leader has sprung up amid fast-paced developments regarding the case in the last one week.
+Mr Kanu's decision to wave aside the court's call to enter his defence, after the prosecution closed its case with five witnesses in June, is the latest in a string of surprises the IPOB leader has sprung up amid fast-paced developments regarding the case in the last week.

-On Monday, 20 October, a protest led by human rights activist Omoyele Sowore, called for Mr Kanu's unconditional release from a four-year detention where he had been kept since June 2021.
+On Monday, 20 October, a protest led by human rights activist Omoyele Sowore called for Mr Kanu's unconditional release from a four-year detention where the IPOB leader had been held since June 2021.

-The following day he filed a list of proposed defence witnesses including former and serving public officers he wanted the court to summon to appear as his defence witnesses.
+On the following day, Tuesday, he filed a list of proposed defence witnesses, including former and serving public officers, whom he wanted the court to summon to appear to testify in his defence.

 He stated that he intended to call 23 witnesses, divided into two categories: those he described as "ordinary but material witnesses" and those he termed "vital and compellable".
 He sought to have them summoned under Section 232 of the Evidence Act, 2011.